slaclab/smurf_cfg/defaults/README.md

       <td><a href="defaults_c03_tkid_none.yml">defaults_c03_tkid_none.yml</a></td>
       <td>
       For use with Rogue4 and a TKID AMC installed in bay 0.
 Assumes the carrier rev is <b>C01</b> (the only difference between this and the defaults.ymls for later rev carriers is that we bypass the JESD sysref min/max check) and the AMC base board rev is C03.
-      This soft link determines which defaults yml is used if the SMuRF server is booted with hardwarew detection (where currently the only difference between defaults is the LO frequency).
+This soft link determines which defaults yml is used if the SMuRF server is booted with hardware detection enabled (where currently the only difference between defaults is the LO frequency).
       </td>
 </tr>
 </tr>